kjdElectronics/fd-tone-notify/README.md

   - Detect any number of tones from 1 to 5+ (no hard limit) with custom set tolerances and match thresholds.
 High accuracy and granularity to suit various applications
   - Cross Platform and tested on the Raspberry Pi 3.
 The simplicity and low cost of the Raspberry Pi 3 allows new installations to be deployed quickly and cheaply.
   - Web based remote monitoring interface with the ability to live stream audio.
+  - Works with Pulseaudio to facilitate running multiple audio inputs running on the same machine (Ex: Running 4 instances of OP25 to monitor 4 departments simultaneously).
+See [Configuring Pulse Audio](#configuring-pulse-audio)

 :triangular_flag_on_post::triangular_flag_on_post: